OWASP/Top10/2017/en/0xB3-next-mgrs.md

 * Consider reviewing your application security program against the [OWASP SAMM](https://www.owasp.org/index.php/OWASP_SAMM_Project) project.
 This project has 12 major domains, each of which can assist with maturing any appsec program, regardless of size

-* Move left; by this we mean the old days of performing a penetration test just before (or usually after) you go live is not particularly effective if that's the entireity of your application security program.
+* Move left; by this we mean the old days of performing a penetration test just before (or usually after) you go live is not particularly effective if that's the entirety of your application security program.
 Implement security into your agile SDLC, and ensure security is just another team member that helps to enable secure business.

 * Ensure you have an effective data asset list, so you can ensure that all applications have appropriate controls, risk management and safeguards.
 The growth of software as a service places special burdens on organizations, as often the data is outside the traditional security boundary, and yet you cannot outsource responsibility for issues such as privacy or compliance.
 With the EU GDPR and other regulations containing significant penalties for mishandling data, it's more critical than ever to understand where your data is, and the controls over it.